morethancertified/cm86ex7cp00jcmm03ij0hoz4o/README.md

 **Ticket Type:** Task
 **Title:** For Each
-**Project:** Version Control System Deployment
+**Project:** Cloud Network Infrastructure Deployment
 **Assignee:** You
 **Reporter:** Derek Morgan
 **Priority:** High
-**Labels:** Terraform, GitHub, Locals
+**Labels:** Terraform, AWS, Locals
-**Epic Link:** GitHub Expansion
+**Epic Link:** AWS VPC Expansion
 **Sprint:** Sprint 01/for\_each

 **Description:**

-The team needs to be able to deploy multiple repositories dynamically.
-Each repository also needs a staging branch attached to it.
+The cloud infrastructure team needs to deploy multiple VPCs dynamically.
+Each VPC also needs a subnet attached to it.
 All attributes for these resources must be defined within a `locals.tf` file.
-The `main.tf` file should only have a single resource defined for the repositories and one for the branches.
+The `main.tf` file should only have a single resource defined for the VPCs and one for the subnets.
 If you were to hardcode everything, it would look like this:

 ```
-resource "github_repository" "infra-dev" {
+resource "aws_vpc" "infra-dev" {
+  cidr_block           = "10.0.0.0/16"
+  instance_tenancy     = "default"
+  enable_dns_support   = true
+  tags = {
-  name               = "infra-dev"
+    Name        = "infra-dev"
-  description        = "Infrastructure Dev Repository"
+    Description = "Infrastructure Dev VPC"
-  auto_init          =  true
-  visibility         = "private"
-  gitignore_template = "Terraform"
   }

-resource "github_branch" "infra-dev-staging" {
-  repository = github_repository.infra-dev.name
-  branch     = "staging"
 }

-resource "github_repository" "infra-prod" {
+resource "aws_subnet" "infra-dev-subnet" {
+  vpc_id            = aws_vpc.infra-dev.id
-  name               = "infra-prod"
+  cidr_block        = "10.0.1.0/24"
-  description        = "Infrastructure Prod Repository"
-  auto_init          =  true
+  availability_zone = "us-east-1a"
-  visibility         = "public"
+  tags = {
-  gitignore_template = "Terraform"
+    Name = "dev-subnet"
   }
+}

+resource "aws_vpc" "infra-prod" {
+  cidr_block           = "10.1.0.0/16"
+  instance_tenancy     = "default"
+  enable_dns_support   = true
+  tags = {
+    Name        = "infra-prod"
+    Description = "Infrastructure Prod VPC"
+  }
+}

-resource "github_branch" "infra-prod-staging" {
+resource "aws_subnet" "infra-prod-subnet" {
+  vpc_id            = aws_vpc.infra-prod.id
+  cidr_block        = "10.1.1.0/24"
+  availability_zone = "us-east-1a"
-  repository = github_repository.infra-prod.name
+  tags = {
-  branch     = "staging"
+    Name = "prod-subnet"
+  }
 }

 ```